kpestov/ANSYS_ACT_CFturbo_TurboGrid/README.md

-# ANSYS_ACT_CFturbo_TurboGrid
+# ANSYS ACT CFturbo TurboGrid interface
-This ANSYS ACT will transfer geometry from CFturbo to TurboGrid in ANSYS Workbench project with an opportunity of parametrization impeller geometry.
+This ANSYS ACT transfers geometry from CFturbo to TurboGrid in ANSYS Workbench project with an opportunity of parametrization impeller geometry.